 On the final day of the adventure, we learned more about the planning behind the D-Day Landings and closed off the experience at the place where everything started – the beaches of Normandy.
 We visited:

 Maisy Battery: This quaint village is home to a 2km walkthrough of original German trenches, and WWII bunkers and shelters.

 St. Mere Eglise Liberation Monument: Located in the first town to be liberated from German control, the monument is in memory of paratroopers of the two Airborne Divisions.

-Utah Beach Landing Museum: Learn the story of D-Day in chronological order, from the preparation to its successful outcome.
-Housed here is an authentic collection of objects, vehicles, equipment and testimonies, including a super-rare B26 bomber.
+Utah Beach Landing Museum: This is where the story of D-Day is presented in chronological order, from the preparation to its successful outcome.
+It’s also the location of an authentic collection of objects, vehicles, equipment, and testimonies, including a super-rare B26 bomber.

-Beaches of Normandy: Ending this once-in-a-lifetime experience is a complete tour of the five landing beaches that made everything possible.
+Beaches of Normandy: We ended this once-in-a-lifetime experience with a complete tour of the five landing beaches that made everything possible.

 While we didn’t quite reach our ambitious target of £130k, we’re thrilled to announce that we raised a substantial amount, totaling just over £85,000!
 These funds help us sustain our efforts across Wales, providing vital financial, psychological, and emotional support to veterans in need.
 Additionally, we can continue organising enjoyable social events, ensuring they never feel isolated and have the chance to connect with like-minded individuals.
 Every contribution is a step towards creating a positive impact in the lives of those who have served.

 Thank you to all our participants, supporters, on-the-ground volunteers, and corporate sponsors for making Woody’s Lodge Battlefield Tours 2023 another successful charity cycle!